amd/ryzen-ai-documentation/docs/inst.rst

 The installation script, ``install.bat`` does the following

 - Creates a conda environment
-- Install Vitis AI ONNX Quantizer
+- Installs Vitis AI ONNX Quantizer
-- Install ONNX Runtime
+- Installs ONNX Runtime
-- Install Vitis AI Execution Provider
+- Installs Vitis AI Execution Provider
-- Set the environment variable to specify 1x4.xclbin binary
+- Sets the environment variable to specify 1x4.xclbin binary
-- Print the name of the conda environment and exit
+- Prints the name of the conda environment before exiting

 Thereafter you can activate the created conda environment to get the work environment.

-If you would like to provide your desired name for the conda environment run the ``install.bat`` file as shown below
+To provide a specific name of the conda work environment run the ``install.bat`` as shown below

 .. code::

     .\install.bat -name <env name>

-Instead of the bundled installation process using ``install.bat``, if you choose to install each component manually please refer to :doc:`manual_installation` page.
+- Instead of the bundled installation process using ``install.bat``, if you choose to install each component manually please refer to :doc:`manual_installation` page.

-If you require to install Vitis AI PyTorch/TensorFlow or Microsoft Olive Quantizer, please refer to :doc:`alternate_quantization_setup` page.
+- If you require to install Vitis AI PyTorch/TensorFlow or Microsoft Olive Quantizer, please refer to :doc:`alternate_quantization_setup` page.

 |